davetayls/davetayls.github.com/_posts/2016-08-25-reactive-programming.md

 ## What is Reactive Programming and Why is it helpful

 One of the hardest problems to solve in programming is handling changes over time.
 This is because changes can come from multiple places, are unknown and will not always come in the same sequence.
-Even so, we still need to base logic on what is currently known and so we often find managing these changes result in a very complex system.
+Even so, we still need to base logic on what is currently known and so we often find that managing these changes result in a very complex system.

 We're going to look at how Reactive programming is one solution to this problem.
-We're going to focus on how it might be useful for user interfaces even though these concepts can and are applied to other situations.
+We're going to focus on how it might be useful for user interfaces even though these concepts can–and are–applied to other situations.

 This idea brings together a few patterns (which we will look closer at) including streams and data flows.
 They allow the system to react to changes within the data instantly, update the user interface to reflect them and do so in a performant and less complex way.